numfocus/numhack-2024/Documentation/Submission_Example.md

 ### Submission items
 - **Deliverable**: Jupyter Notebook and interactive dashboard
-- **Documentation**: Summary of data sources, methods, and key insights
+- **Documentation**: Summary of data sources, methods, and key insights, justification for data selection and preparation process